 Metabolomics is the comprehensive profiling of metabolites and other small molecules.
 The large structural diversity of these compounds makes both comprehensive profiling and identification challenging.
 The major platforms are NMR and mass spectrometry, particularly LC/MS and GC/MS. There is currently a great variety of approaches, including untargeted profiling, targeted approaches, and fluxomics.
 Both semi-quantitative and quantitative approaches can be used.
 Challenges include identification of metabolites and how they change in relation to a biological perturbation (e.g. drug, diet, disease) and determining the biological significance of these changes.
 The Metabolomics Research Group consists of members from academic core and research laboratories, industrial analytical laboratories and providers of metabolomic services, analytical standards and instrumentation.

-The Metabolomics Research Group invites you to participate in its second study with a focus on strategies for the analysis of metabolomics data collected with high resolution mass spectrometry.
+The Metabolomics Research Group's second study focused on strategies for the analysis of metabolomics data collected with high resolution mass spectrometry.
 For study details and materials please consult the Instructions and Bioshare Data repository.

 The Metabolomics Research Group has organized and finished its first Research Study.
 Results of the study were presented at the ABRF 2014 conference in Albuquerque, NM.
 A manuscript summarizing the MRG study results has been accepted for publication in JBT.